WHAT IS CEREBRAL PALSY

 Uncontrolled movements that occur, most noticeable when a person starts to make a movement.
 People with athetoid cerebral palsy often have very weak muscles and feel floppy when carried.

 This is the least common form of CP.
-Refers to the shaky, unsteady movements and often causes problems with balance.
+This refers to the shaky, unsteady movements and often causes problems with balance.

 This is different from one person with cerebral palsy to another.
 Certain words are used to describe the parts of the body which are affected: